 Millions of people worldwide struggle with sleep apnea, a condition characterized by brief pauses in breathing during sleep.
 These pauses can disrupt sleep quality, leading to daytime fatigue, mood swings, and even health complications.
 Fortunately, effective treatments exist to help people with sleep apnea breathe easier and sleep more soundly.
 Two of the most common treatments involve Positive Airway Pressure (PAP) therapy devices: CPAP (Continuous Positive Airway Pressure) and BiPAP (Bi-level Positive Airway Pressure).

 A CPAP machine is a cornerstone treatment for OSA.
-It consists of a motor that pressurizes air, a humidifier (optional) to moisten the air, a CPAP mask that fits over your nose or both your nose and mouth, and a flexible tube connecting the components.
+It consists of a motor that pressurizes air, a humidifier (optional) to moisten the air, a CPAP nasal mask that fits over your nose or both your nose and mouth, and a flexible tube connecting the components.
 During sleep, the CPAP machine delivers a continuous positive airway pressure through the mask, preventing the airway from collapsing and ensuring uninterrupted breathing.

 A BiPAP machine, also known as a bilevel positive airway pressure machine, functions similarly to a CPAP machine but offers a key distinction: dual pressure settings.
 Unlike CPAP's constant pressure, BiPAP delivers two distinct levels of air pressure – a higher pressure for inhalation (breathing in) and a lower pressure for exhalation (breathing out).
 This variation in pressure can be particularly beneficial for individuals with certain medical conditions.